 Several years ago, I quit drinking.
 Two years ago I quit drinking (most) soda.
 Ok, I still cheat every once in a while, but I’ve cut back to a root beer around once a month.
 With alcohol and soda cut out, coffee can’t substitute all day long, so, for the last two years, I’ve been drinking almost exclusively tea.
 Recently, I found myself out of the iced tea I had grown accustomed to, and “fell back” on the small supply of tea I keep around for the rare single-serving.
-Usually, I make my tea in bulk… I make around two liters at a time, and keep a pitcher in the fridge.
-This wasn’t feasible with the number of extra tea bags I had on hand, at least not without some seriously messed-up blends.
-Well, long story short, I found myself actually enjoying the variety, so I decided to make it a full-time thing!
+Usually, I make my tea in bulk… I prepare around two liters at a time and keep a pitcher in the fridge.
+Making my standard two liters wasn’t feasible with the number of extra tea bags I had on hand, at least not without some seriously messed-up blends.
+Well, long story short, I found myself enjoying the variety, so I decided to make it a full-time thing!

 Unfortunately, the local grocery stores never seem to have a decent variety of tea, let alone decent tea, so I started looking for other options.
-Sure, I could order online and take my chances, but not all teas are created equal, and I didn’t like the idea of buying by the box (or tin, or whatever) just to find out I didn’t care a particular variety, so a subscription service seemed the way to go.
+Sure, I could order online and take my chances, but not all teas are created equal, and I didn’t like the idea of buying by the box (or tin, or whatever) to find out I didn’t care a particular variety, so a subscription service seemed the way to go.
 After reading a metric ton on the million different options available today, I decided to give Sips by™ a chance.
-Their premise is pretty straightforward; you answer a few questions so they have a baseline for your preferences, they send you four varieties per month, you review what they send you and they adjust your profile based on the feedback.
+Their premise is pretty straightforward; you answer a few questions, so they have a baseline for your preferences, they send you four varieties per month, you review the options you receive, and they adjust your profile based on the feedback.
 I signed just a few days before the end of the month, so wasn’t overly expecting to get my first box until October, but was pleasantly surprised when I received it just a few days into September!
-So… what did I think about it?
+So, what did I think about it?

 #1 Hibiscus Elixir by Firepot Nomadic Teas

-It’s billed as being a rejuvenating blend, and after just the few cups I got this month, I can see why.
-It doesn’t have the “kick” of a cup of coffee, but still managed to make me feel more relaxed and focused after each cup.
-I doubt this will become a mainstay in my collection, but it’s definitely a tea I’ll be buying again.
+They bill it as being a rejuvenating blend, and after just the few cups I got this month, I can see why.
+It doesn’t have the “kick” of a cup of coffee, but still managed to make me feel more relaxed and focused.
+I doubt this will become a mainstay in my collection, but it’s a tea I’ll be buying again.

 #2 “Perla Negra” Cascara by Kasira

 Unlike black, green, herbal or even oolong teas, this one might take a little explaining.
-While I wouldn’t call myself a tea connoisseur, I always thought I had a decent understanding of what types of tea were out there… until I got this one.
+While I wouldn’t call myself a tea connoisseur, I always thought I had a reasonable understanding of what types of tea were out there… until I got this one.
 For the uninitiated, “cascara” is the dried skin of coffee cherries.
-Yep, coffee beans aren’t your average bean, they’re actually the seeds of the coffee cherry.
+Yep, coffee beans aren’t your average bean; they’re the seeds of the coffee cherry.
 I had no clue!
-Come to find out, it’s actually becoming quite popular as a substitute for those looking for caffeine without the flavor or dehydration that come with traditional coffee.
+Come to find out; it’s becoming quite popular as a substitute for those looking for caffeine without the flavor or dehydration that come with traditional coffee.

 Ironically, it’s this very quality that kept me from giving this tea a spectacular rating.
-Don’t get me wrong, it’s a good tea, it’s just not for me.
+Don’t get me wrong; it’s a good tea, it’s just not for me.
 As a long-time coffee drinker, I’ve come to expect certain things from beverages that even remotely resemble coffee… and this one is a pretty close match.
-It has a distinctly coffee aroma and flavor, backed by a touch of fruit.
-I’m not sure if it’s just the knowledge that this is made from something called a cherry, but to me it had a distinctly cherry flavor.
+It has a distinct coffee aroma and flavor, backed by a touch of fruit.
+I’m not sure if it’s just the knowledge that the main ingredient is something called a cherry, but to me, it had a distinct cherry flavor.

 #3 Viking Moxie by MoxTea

-MoxTea bills this as a blend which “the vikings drank 1000s of years ago,” and while I can’t validate this claim, I can certainly see why they would have.
+MoxTea bills this as a blend which “the Vikings drank 1000s of years ago,” and while I can’t validate this claim, I can certainly see why they would have.
 While the tea itself takes some getting used to, its effect speaks for itself.
-Within moments of taking my first sip, I felt noticeably both more relaxed and more focused.
-While it doesn’t have the caffeine kick present in coffee, I found the combination of relaxation and mental focus to actually be preferable to the effects of caffeine.
+Within moments of taking my first sip, I felt a noticeable level of relaxation and focus.
+While it doesn’t have the caffeine kick present in coffee, I found the combination of relaxation and mental focus preferable to the effects of caffeine.
 While this isn’t a tea I can drink all day, it most certainly is something that I can, and will, drink in the morning instead of a cup of coffee.
 Even better, it’s one I’ll drink when I’ve already had a long day and still have a ton of work to do… which happens more often than I’ll ever admit.

 #4 DAWN by Turmeric Teas

 Intentional or not, this tea was the crowning jewel of an already great experience with my first Sips by™ box.
 Even better, for those who are charitably minded, Turmeric Teas runs a “Buy One, Feed One” program, where they donate money to feed someone in need with each purchase.
-In fact, it’s the one tea in the collection that may well find a permanent place in my collection.
+It’s the one tea in the collection that may well find a permanent place in my kitchen.

 Sips by™ Tea - Month 1